 If I had to do it all over again I definitely would choose a pre-made template for my website.
 You can check out our TC Websites by Design in our TC Shop.

 People are afraid to follow up.
-They think they are “bothering” them or they think if they don’t respond to the first contact or second contact that they aren’t interested in their product or service.
+They think they are “bothering” them or they think if they don’t respond to the first contact or second contact they aren’t interested in their product or service.
 Nothing could be further from the truth.

 Did you know that a person needs to see a sales or marketing message 5-8 times before they actually buy a product or service?

 A good rule of thumb.
 Unless they explicitly tell you they are NOT interested and not to contact them again, keep in touch with them.
-Put them on an email list and send them an email once a month just to keep in front of them.
+Put them on an email list and send them an email minimum of once a month just to keep in front of them.

 From my experience, especially if you’re competing with another person for the same client you have a much better chance of getting their business if you continue to follow up with them.